emmanuelmartinezs/surfs_up/README.md

 ### The analysis should contain the following::

-1. **Overview of the analysis:** Using Python, Pandas functions and methods, and SQLAlchemy, you’ll filter the date column of the Measurements table in the `hawaii.sqlite` database to retrieve all the temperatures for the month of June.
-You’ll then convert those temperatures to a list, create a DataFrame from the list, and generate the summary statistics.
+1. **Overview of the analysis:** Using Python, Pandas functions and methods, and SQLAlchemy, we’ll filter the date column of the Measurements table in the `hawaii.sqlite` database to retrieve all the temperatures for the month of June.
+We'll then convert those temperatures to a list, create a DataFrame from the list, and generate the summary statistics.
+Once our dataframe is created we are able to get our summary statistics by using the .describe() method.
+> Below our Analysis that what we found:

 2. **Results:** Data Provided gave us a visibility that on month of June, our location had a total Temps of:
     * Count of 1700